solo-io/solo-cop/workshops/gloo-gateway/README.md

 This allows you to create a hierarchy of routing configuration and dynamically attach policies at various levels.

 1. Let's start by assuming the role of a Ops team.
-Configure the Gateway to listen on port 80 and create a generic RouteTable that further delegates the traffic routing to RouteTables in the `app-team` workspace.
+Configure the Gateway to listen on port 80 and create a generic RouteTable that further delegates the traffic routing to RouteTables in other namespaces.

 ```yaml
 kubectl apply -f - <<EOF